mstksg/inCode/copy/entries/five-point-haskell-2.md

 static <T> String foo(T x)
 ```

+Even if we disallow IO (like getting the time, or system state), in Java (and
-In Java (and most other languages), this again could literally be anything.
-You
+most other languages), this again could literally be anything.
+You can
-can serialize the object with `toString`, or you can get its class using
+serialize the object with `toString`, or you can get its class using
 `getClass`...

 ```java